 Before going any further, let me take a moment to debunk some foundational words of the Christian faith.

 Justice == Getting what we deserve.
 Patrick received Justice and he deserved it.

 Mercy == NOT getting what we deserve.
 Patrick wanted Mercy.

 On one occasion I caught Ian with his hand in the cookie jar, so to speak.
 That stinker, ginger kid was searching the jar for grace and mercy.
 His plan was to fold the corner or some how mark the appropriate paper to choose it consistently in the future.
-OF course I got mad… but the life lesson was invaluable!
-He KNEW he would fall short.
-He KNEW he’d face the job jar again and again.
+OF course I got mad… but the life lesson was invaluable.
+Ian KNEW he would fall short.
+He knew he’d face the job jar again and again.
 He KNEW he needed Mercy and Grace.

 There is only ONE person who has never needed to face the job jar.
 There is only ONE person who has never needed the “everybody does it” defense.
 His name is Jesus.
 He was nailed to a cross.
 But it’s important to know WHY He died that savage death.
 He did it, to shatter our need for the job jar for evermore.

 Here’s the thing.
 You may think you haven’t been caught.
 In fact you may not even be aware of all of your black marks.
 But, because God is perfectly and consistently just, He cannot overlook a punishment.
 The wages of sin is death.
 (Romans 6:23) .
 Thankfully, He knows of our inability to prevent constant offenses.
 Because of His amazing love for us, He made a way.
 Jesus had to die on the cross.
 For you and for me.
 In doing so, He paid for our sin past, present and future.
 All we must do is choose the grace card, not by some low percentage chance of sticking our hand in the jar, but by simply accepting it.
 When we do, we receive eternal life — the gift of all gifts. “but the gift of God is eternal life in[a] Christ Jesus our Lord.”